illingtonFlex/deduce-server/README.md

 - **PUT** /{match_id}/solve/{solution}

     Returns match details, which will indicate successful or unsuccessful solution attempt.
+This also adds an event to the match deetails.

     Example response: